Weave Code

 • Laravel Ecosystem:

-• Queues: Promises can wrap dispatch() calls but won’t replace the queue system.
+• Queues: Promises can wrap dispatch() calls but do not replace the queue system.
+Useful for orchestrating dependent jobs.

 • HTTP Clients: Works with Guzzle/PestHTTP via custom adapters (e.g., GuzzlePromise::send($request)).